-- Reviewed the quarterly and financial statements of the Group and the Company prior to submission to the Board of Directors for consideration and approval; - ii) Reviewed with the external auditors, their audit planning memorandum, audit approach and reporting requirements prior to the commencement of audit work; - iii) Reviewed the external auditors' management letter and Management's responses; - Reviewed and discussed the observations, recommendations and the Management's comments in respect of the issues raised by the external auditors on their evaluation of the system of internal controls; - Reviewed and recommended the re-appointment of the external auditors for ensuing year prior to submission to the Board and shareholders for considerations; - vi) Reviewed the internal audit reports prepared by the internal auditor on the strengths and weaknesses of the internal controls in the Group and the Company and followed-up on the improvements recommended by the internal auditors;
+- Reviewed with the external auditors, their audit planning memorandum, audit approach and reporting requirements prior to the commencement of audit work. - Reviewed the external auditors' management letter and Management's responses. - Reviewed and discussed the observations, recommendations and the Management's comments in respect of the issues raised by the external auditors on their evaluation of the system of internal controls. - Met with external auditors without the presence of Management on 28 November 2016 in order to provide the external auditors an avenue to candidly express any concerns they may have, including those relating to their ability to perform their work without interference. - Evaluated the external auditors' independence and objectivity, as well as their ability to serve the Group in terms of technical competencies and manpower resource sufficiency. - Reviewed and recommended the re-appointment of the external auditors for ensuing year prior to submission to the Board and shareholders for considerations.